 - Stevenson optimizes for the least inner groove distortion at the expense of increased average distortion.

-- Baerwald (also known as Löfgren A) is generally considered to be the best compromise that reduces average distortion and keeps the distortion at the inner and outer grooves low.
+- Baerwald (also known as Löfgren A) is generally considered to be the best compromise that minimizes distortion across the record and keeps the distortion at the inner and outer grooves low.

-- Löfgren B will give you the lowest average distortion, but increased distortion at the inner and outer grooves.
+- Löfgren B will give you the lowest RMS distortion, but increased error at the inner and outer grooves.

-- AP™ is a tweaked Baerwald alignment with reduced tracking distortion at the inner grooves (where tracing distortion is a problem) and increased tracking distrotion at the outer grooves (where tracing distortion is low).
+- AP™ is our proprietary alignment with reduced tracking distortion at the inner grooves (where tracing distortion is a problem) and increased tracking distortion at the outer grooves (where tracing distortion is low).

 - custom allows you to set your own null points or calculate null points for a known geometry.
 This is particularly useful if you need to match the stock alignment of your turntable or if you would like to experiment.
 Note that when choosing this option, the groove specification setting will make no difference.